 This category includes net position whose use is subject to externally imposed stipulations that can be fulfilled by actions of the Town pursuant to those stipulations or that expire by the passage of time.
-Net position of the drug fund is classified as restricted net position because its use is limited to police drug enforcement or education programs.
 When both restricted and unrestricted resources are available for use, it is the Town's policy to use restricted resources first, then unrestricted resources as they are needed.